ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - aboutsAllocations                 (Defines allocation amount of About tags in Creative Works)
     - mentionsAllocations               (Defines allocation amount of Mention tags in Creative Works)
     - entityPopularity                  (Defines popularity of an entity in the reference datasets)
-    - usePopularEntities                (Defines allocation amount of popular entities to be used when tagging in Creative Works or in aggregation qierues.
+    - usePopularEntities                (Defines allocation amount of popular entities to be used when tagging in Creative Works or in aggregation queries.
 Used for generation of Creative Works biased towards popular entities)
     - creativeWorkTypesAllocation       (Defines allocation amount of Creative Work Types : BlogPost, NewsItem, Programme)
     - aboutAndMentionsAllocation        (Defines allocation amount of about or mentions used for the main aggregation query (/data/sparql/aggregation/query1.txt), which one will be used more frequently)
     - editorialOperationsAllocation     (Defines allocation amount of queries in the editorial query mix that each editorial agent will execute.
 Query mix order : insert.txt, update.txt and delete.txt)